Custom Extruded Profiles and Shapes

 High Tensile Bronzes (Manganese Bronzes)

-Supplied in simple shapes—round and hex bar, for example—this alloy combines high strength, high tensile, excellent wear properties and corrosion resistance with good, hot forging properties.
+Supplied in simple shapes—round and hex bar, for example—this bronze alloy combines high strength, high tensile, excellent wear properties and corrosion resistance with good, hot forging properties.
 Used for valve spindles, pump rods, other valve and pump parts and forged fasteners.

 Cold Forming Brass

 Cold forming brass is generally supplied as bar stock—both flat and round bar stock—but can also be supplied in simple custom extruded profiles.
 It has excellent ductility and cold forming properties.
 It is used for cold heading and riveting parts.

 All aluminum bronzes alloys are difficult alloys to extrude into a custom shape/profile, so they are generally supplied in continuous cast and extruded bar stock or very simple custom metal shapes.
 It’s not suitable for complex extruded profiles, but it is a good choice if you’re looking for something with both high strength and good corrosion resistance.

 Nickel Silver alloys are mainly used for decorative purposes but can be used for industrial applications where strength, wearability, and corrosion resistance are required.
 We often receive requests for custom extruded profiles of nickel silver for architectural applications.
 Nickel Silver is replacing the cold feel of stainless steel with its silvery-yellow, warm appeal.
 Nickel Silver has become a popular alloy, as it takes a high polish and easily acquires a smooth satin finish.
 This alloy also has both hot forging properties and cold working properties.
 This is available in bar stock, simple shapes, heavy wall complex profiles, and in a wire form or rod form.
 Used for handrails, elevator sills, and other architectural shapes.